Tony Petersen: Louisiana Tech offensive coordinator (2013–2015)

 In 2013, Petersen became offensive coordinator at Louisiana Tech under Skip Holtz.
 Louisiana Tech won only four games in 2013 but turned around to win two consecutive bowl games, the 2014 Heart of Dallas Bowl and 2015 New Orleans Bowl.

 Later coaching career (2016–present)

 Petersen was offensive coordinator at East Carolina under Scottie Montgomery from 2016 to 2018.
 However, he was not as successful there as in his previous two stops, as East Carolina won only three games per season.

 In 2019, Petersen was an offensive analyst at Missouri under Barry Odom.
 Petersen returned to being an offensive coordinator and quarterbacks coach the following year at Appalachian State under Shawn Clark.

 In 2021, Petersen was the offensive coordinator at the University of Illinois Urbana-Champaign, under coach Bret Bielema.
 Both in their first season, Petersen was dismissed after the season.

-On January 18, 2022, Petersen was named offensive coordinator and wide receivers coach at Illinois State.
+On January 18, 2022, Petersen was named offensive coordinator at Illinois State.
+Following the 2022 season, Petersen was named the quarterback coach.

+Following the 2025 season, Petersen was named the co-offensive coordinator and quarterback coach at Northern Illinois.